quantifiedcode/python-anti-patterns/src/readability/not_using_dict_keys_when_formatting_strings.rst

 Not using dict keys when formatting strings
 ===========================================

-When formatting a string with values from a dictionary, you can use the dictionary keys instead of explicity defining all of the format parameters.
+When formatting a string with values from a dictionary, you can use the dictionary keys instead of explicitly defining all of the format parameters.
 Consider this dictionary that stores the name and age of a person.

 .. code:: python